wildcard-94/ElasticSearch/README.md

    sudo chmod 755 kibana-install.sh
    sudo ./kibana-install.sh
    ```
-10. Open kibana in the browser and configuer security between elasticsearch and kibana
+10. Open kibana in the browser and configuer security between elasticsearch and kibana by copy the output

    ```sh
    http://localhost:5601